Install a Samsung washing machine in your home

 Note: Make sure that each connector on both ends of the hose has a rubber gasket when you connect it.
 These will help prevent leaks.

 Tighten the fittings by hand until they are snug, and then tighten them an additional two-thirds of a turn with a wrench.
-(Do not fasten them too tight or apply tape or sealant to the faucets or water supply intakes, since this can damage the fittings.
+Do not fasten them too tight.
+Do not apply tape or sealant to the faucets or water supply intakes since this can damage the fittings.

 Position the drain hose